Chichri/Spotify-Bot/README.md

 The pause and play commands only have a suffix since there's nothing to search for.
 The volume command uses what would have been the search string as the value for volume.
-This value has to be a number ranging from 0 to 100 in representation of the percentage of the volume thats active.
+This value has to be a number ranging from 0 to 100 in representation of the percentage of the volume that's active.

 ---Manual Input---